roclark/sportsipy/README.rst

 examples below are only a miniscule subset of the total number of statistics that can be pulled using sportsreference.
 Visit the documentation on `Read The Docs <http://sportsreference.readthedocs.io/en/latest/>`_ for a complete list of all information exposed by the API.
+Explore the "Examples" directory for a ML and a website example.

 Get instances of all NHL teams for the 2020 season
 --------------------------------------------------